johnbillion/user-switching/readme.md

 ### Does this plugin work with WooCommerce?

-Yes, but for maximum compatibility you should use WooCommerce version 3.6 or later.
+Yes.
+For maximum compatibility you should use WooCommerce version 3.6 or later.

 ### Does this plugin work if my site is using a two-factor authentication plugin?